 But the NW-WM1Z is not a "bells and whistles" or "do-it-all" device.
 There's no Wi-Fi on the NW-WM1Z, and thus no way to add third-party apps.
 And it doesn't run on Android like some newer Walkman music players; it uses Sony's own Linux-based operating system.
 You can, however, run Bluetooth, thanks to Sony's LDAC technology.
 But at the end of the day, the NW-WM1Z is simply a high-resolution digital music player -- though a very fine one at that.
 You can think of it as an iPod on steroids.

-Designed to play high-resolution audio files (sampling frequency of 96 kHz or 192 kHz at 24-bit). the NW-WM1Z promises to deliver the subtlest nuances of studio-quality sound.
-And from the moment I laid eyes on the NW-WM1Z, I couldn't wait to hear how it sounded!
+Designed to play high-resolution audio files (sampling frequency of 96 kHz or 192 kHz at 24-bit), the NW-WM1Z promises to deliver the subtlest nuances of studio-quality sound.
+And from the moment I laid eyes on the NW-WM1Z, I couldn't wait to hear how it sounds!

 - Excellent battery life

 - Lots of internal memory

 - No Wi-Fi

 Build & Appearance

 At 1 pound, this thing feels heavy.
 In fact, it's been dubbed the "golden brick" in the audiophile world.
 I happen to be fresh off of reviewing in the NW-ZX507 Walkman, which is super light in comparison.
 But the solidity of the NW-WM1Z is part of what lends a high-end feel.
 This thing just feels expensive, and very well-built.
 In fact, it's machined out of solid copper.